xrfang/mdv/README.md

 OPTIONS:

-  -live
-    	refresh when markdown file changes
   -port int
     	HTTP port (auto if not specified)
   -serve
     	serve only (do not open in browser)
   -version
     	show version info
-  -wait
-    	do not automatically quit server
 ```

 ### Customize